Did you know that Walt Disney himself utilized a land trust?

 Conservation easements are a popular way to protect land as the property owner can sell or donate their land for conservation while also collaborating on the restrictions about how the land can be used.

-In these cases, the land can sometimes be used for recreation, but not for agricultural purposes or development.
+In these cases, the land can sometimes be used for recreation, but not for development.

 Conservation land trusts are advantageous because it allows the property owner to retain the property rights to the land.

 It also helps the environment because the land is no longer at risk of being exploited or developed.

 Community land trusts are nonprofit organizations that provide affordable housing for lower-income communities.

 They incorporate a dual-ownership concept.